DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_adpypsrp/README.md

         user_pkey: user_primary_key_on_server
         SamAccountName: login_on_server
         UserPrincipalName: "{{ login_on_server ~ '@YOU.AD.DOMAIN.TLD' }}"
-        # Not mandatory, only for example :
+        # Not mandatory, only for example:
         MobilePhone: "{{ (mobile | default([None]))[0] }}" # <String>
         otherMobile: "{{ (mobile | default([]))[1:]  }}" # <String[]>
         # ...